johnzastrow/johnzastrow.github.io/_posts/2008-07-05-automate-your-life.md

 To use crontab, you have
 to be able to telnet into your server.
 This is accomplished

-in Windows by going to Start-&gt;Run and typing in “telnet yourdomain.com”
+in Windows by going to Start-&gt;Run and typing in "telnet yourdomain.com"
 and hitting

-“OK”.
+"OK".
 A new window will pop up and you will have to put in your
 username and password.

-If you normally use an FTP client, usually it’s the same username and password.
+If you normally use an FTP client, usually it's the same username and password.

 If successful. you will
 then get a command prompt: $

 First, you can see the
-crontab usage info by typing in “crontab” and hitting return.
+crontab usage info by typing in "crontab" and hitting return.

-Here’s what it looks like on my server:
+Here's what it looks like on my server:

 usage: crontab \[-u user\]
 file

 crontab \[-u user\] { -e | -l | -r }

--e (edit user’s crontab)
+-e (edit user's crontab)

--l (list user’s crontab)
+-l (list user's crontab)

--r (delete user’s crontab)
+-r (delete user's crontab)

 So, if you type:

 crontab -l

 you will get a list of the crontab jobs already running on your system.
 Try it
 out.
-You probably don’t have any running so you will get an empty list…
+You probably don't have any running so you will get an empty list…

 ***How do I set up a
 crontab job?***

-While you can edit the crontab file directly through telnet, I’ve found that the
+While you can edit the crontab file directly through telnet, I've found that the
 easiest way for a beginner to start a crontab job is to create a text file
 containing your crontab instructions, upload it to your main directory, telnet
 into your system, and then just type: